 Expand your cultural horizons

 Attending a cultural event works wonders for broadening one’s view of society and the world.
 Visit an art gallery, museum, cultural exhibit or the theater.
 Attend a book reading or a band, orchestra or choral concert.
-Fresh eyes and fresh experiences bring fresh perspective.
+Fresh eyes and fresh experiences also bring fresh perspectives.

 Regardless of how long you’ve been here, you probably have a general sense of the various holidays the Russians celebrate.
 Rather than passively observing these holidays, consider participating more actively.
 Do as the Russians do.

 Join a photography club, writing group, sewing circle.
-Sing in a choir or play your favourite instrument in a band.
-Support an organisation or group whose cause or hobby you share.
+Sing in a choir or play your favorite instrument in a band.
+Support an organization or group whose cause or hobby you share.
 Attend services at your preferred house of worship.
-Join a chess, bridge, mahjong or scrap-booking club.
+Join a chess, bridge, mahjong, or scrap-booking club.
 Get involved, meet new people, enjoy with a Russian twist.

 Brush up on Russian politics, issues and history

 Your knowledge of historical events, political concepts, and important societal issues in your own country helps provide context to current headlines.
 But that knowledge didn’t simply appear overnight.
 You learned about these topics in your homeland bit by bit, over time and in both formal and informal settings.

 The same holds true for expats in Russia.
 One of the fastest and easiest ways to feel more connected to Russian society is to become familiar with this country’s history and current affairs.
 In addition to news programs, there are websites, local newspapers, and magazines available in English.
 Make an effort to learn about what’s going on and why.
 Seek the views of neighbors, colleagues, and friends.
 Ask them to help explain issues simply and in their own words.